 As one of the rarest Bombus species, Franklin's bumble bees are somewhat enigmatic, and a specific habitat study for the species has not been completed.
 Such a study was initiated in 2006, when the Franklin's bumble bee was last seen, but could not continue due to the subsequent absence of the species (Thorp 2017, pers. comm.).
 However, some general habitat associations of Bombus are known.
 Like all bumble bees, the Franklin's bumble bee requires a constant and diverse supply of flowers that bloom throughout the colony's life cycle, from spring to autumn (Xerces Society and Thorp 2010, p.
 11); these resources would typically be found in open (non-forested) meadows in proximity to seeps and other wet meadow environments.
 The nectar from flowers provides carbohydrates, and the pollen provides protein.
 Franklin's bumble bee may have a foraging distance of up to 10 km (6.2 mi) (Thorp 2017, pers. comm.), but the species' typical dispersal distance is most likely 3 km (1.86 mi) or less (Hatfield 2017, pers. comm.; Goulson 2010, p.
 96).
 Franklin's bumble bee have been observed collecting pollen from lupine (Lupinus spp.) and California poppy (Eschscholzia californica), and collecting nectar from horsemint or nettle-leaf giant hyssop (Agastache urticifolia) and mountain monardella (Monardella odoratissima) (Xerces Society and Thorp 2010, p.
 11).
-Franklin's bumble bee may also collect both pollen and nectar from vetch (Vicia spp.) as well as rob nectar from it (Xerces Society and Thorp 2010, p.
+Franklin's bumble bee may also collect both pollen and nectar from vetch (Vicia spp.), as well as rob nectar from it (Xerces Society and Thorp 2010, p.
 11).
+Short-tongued species, including Franklin's bumble bee, sometimes visit flowers that are quite elongated and have difficulty reaching nectar deep in the flower.
+These bees can 'rob nectar' by chewing a hole on the outside of the flower at the base, through which they can easily reach the nectar with their tongues.

 In summary, Franklin's bumble bee has been found in a wide array of sheltered and exposed habitat types at a broad elevational range, and the species appears to be a generalist forager.
-Our certainty regarding the Franklin's bumble bee's habitat needs is limited to (1) floral resources for nectaring throughout the colony cycle, and (2) relatively protected areas for breeding and shelter.
-The habitat elements that Franklin's bumble bee appears to prefer to fulfill those needs mentioned above are relatively flexible, plentiful, and widely distributed.
+Despite uncertainties regarding the species' habitat needs, we know they need (1) floral resources for nectaring throughout the colony cycle, and (2) relatively protected areas for breeding and shelter.
+The habitat elements that Franklin's bumble bee appears to prefer to fulfill those needs mentioned above are relatively plentiful and widely distributed.